Igorpetinik/twrp_device_tecno_LD7/README.md

 ## Features:

-- All PBRP features are expected to be working fine!
+- All TWRP features are expected to be working fine!

 ## What's New?